lucendio/lecture-devops-infos/README.md

-Lecture: DevOps - materials
+Lecture: DevOps - Materials
 ===========================

-This repository is meant to be the main entry point for all the content related to the lecture: *DevOps*
+This repository is the main entry point for the *DevOps* lecture and is supposed to help you discover all the content.

 ### How to get started?

-Please have a look at the [FAQ](./faq.md#1-where-do-i-even-start).
+Please refer to the [FAQ](./faq.md#1-where-do-i-even-start).

 ### Table of Contents